The Wire

 General

-These tips will help you stay safe during severe weather
+These tips can help you stay safe during severe weather

 severe weather awareness

-The end of March marks the beginning of spring, and the potential for severe weather.
+The end of March marks the beginning of spring and an increased potential for a severe weather.

 Our area sees its share of dramatic weather changes, including severe thunderstorms, flash floods, derechos, and of course, spring snowstorms.